nus-cs2103/website-base/schedule/week2/tutorial-tic4002-fragment.md

-* A brief intro to the module
+* A brief intro to the course
 * Team forming (if needed)